Project setup and initialization

 register one or more configs

-We give the config to the client SDK.
-It returns a helper object that we initialize other services with.
+We register the config (client SDK) and keep a reference to the app helper , which we initialize other services with:

 const app = initializeApp(firebaseConfig)

-When working with several Firebase projects, we get a helper for each project.
+When working with several Firebase projects, we get a helper for each.
 The first helper has a "[DEFAULT]" internal string identifier.
-We must provide a string identifier for additional project we want to work with.
+We provide string identifiers for the additional project we want to work with.

 const app1 = initializeApp(firebaseConfig1)